Integrating Azure AD into a Java web application

 - Enter a friendly name for the application, for example 'Webapp-Openidconnect' and select 'Web app / API' as the Application Type.

-- For the sign-on URL, enter the base URL for the sample, which is by default
+- For the sign-on URL, enter the base URL for the sample.
+By default, this sample uses

-- In the succeeding page, Find the Application ID value and copy it to the clipboard.
-You'll need it to configure the Visual Studio configuration file for this project.
+- In the succeeding page, Find the Application ID value and and record it for later.
+You'll need it to configure the configuration file for this project.

 - Then click on Settings, and choose Properties.